The Hunchback of Notre Dame

 Więcej informacji...

-The Hunchback of Notre-Dame is a French Romantic, Gothic novel by Victor Hugo.
-The title refers to the Notre Dame Cathedral in Paris, on which the story is centered.
-The story begins on Epiphany (6 January), 1482, the day of the Feast of Fools in Paris, France.
-Quasimodo, a deformed hunchback who is the bell-ringer of Notre Dame, is introduced by his crowning as the Pope of Fools.
-Esmeralda, a beautiful Gypsy street dancer with a kind and generous heart, captures the hearts of many men, including those of Captain Phoebus and Pierre Gringoire, a poor street poet, but especially Quasimodo and his adoptive father, Claude Frollo, the Archdeacon of Notre Dame.
-Frollo is torn between his obsessive lust and the rules of the church.
-He orders Quasimodo to kidnap her, but the hunchback is captured by Phoebus and his guards, who save Esmeralda.
-Gringoire, witnessing all this, accidentally trespasses into the Court of Miracles, home of the Truands (criminals of Paris).
-He was about to be hanged under the orders of Clopin Trouillefou, the King of Truands, until Esmeralda saved his life by marrying him.
+The Hunchback of Notre Dame is a French Romantic/Gothic novel by Victor Hugo, published in 1831.
+The original French title refers to Notre Dame Cathedral, on which the story is centered.
+English translator Frederic Shoberl named the novel The Hunchback of Notre Dame in 1833 because at the time, Gothic novels were more popular than Romance novels in England.
+The story is set in Paris, France in the Late Middle Ages, during the reign of Louis XI.
+The gypsy Esmeralda captures the hearts of many men, including those of Captain Phoebus and Pierre Gringoire, but especially Quasimodo and his guardian Archdeacon Claude Frollo.
+Frollo is torn between his obsessive lust for Esmeralda and the rules of the Notre Dame Cathedral.
+He orders bandits to kidnap her, but the hunchback is captured by Phoebus and his guards, who save Esmeralda.
 The following day, Quasimodo is sentenced to be flogged and turned on the pillory for one hour, followed by another hour's public exposure.
 He calls for water.
-Esmeralda, seeing his thirst, offers him a drink.
+Esmeralda, seeing his thirst, approaches the public stocks and offers him a drink of water.
 It saves him, and she captures his heart.
-Esmeralda is later charged with the attempted murder of Phoebus, whom Frollo actually attempted to kill in jealousy after seeing him trying to seduce Esmeralda, and is tortured and sentenced to death by hanging.
-As she is being led to the gallows, Quasimodo swings down by the bell rope of Notre Dame and carries her off to the cathedral under the law of sanctuary.
-Frollo later informs Gringoire that the Court of Parliament has voted to remove Esmeralda's right to sanctuary so she can no longer seek shelter in the church and will be taken from the church and killed.
-Clopin hears the news from Gringoire and rallies the Truands (criminals of Paris) to charge the cathedral and rescue Esmeralda.
-When Quasimodo sees the Truands, he assumes they are there to hurt Esmeralda, so he drives them off.
-Likewise, he thinks the King's men want to rescue her, and tries to help them find her.
-She is rescued by Frollo and her phony husband Gringoire.
-But after yet another failed attempt to win her love, Frollo betrays Esmeralda by handing her to the troops and watches while she is being hanged.
-When Frollo laughs during Esmeralda's hanging, Quasimodo pushes him from the heights of Notre Dame to his death.
-Quasimodo then heads for the Gibbet of Montfaucon beyond the city walls.
-After reaching the Gibbet, he lies next to Esmeralda's corpse, where it had been unceremoniously thrown after the execution.
-He stays at Montfaucon, and eventually dies of starvation.
-About eighteen months later, the tomb is opened, and the skeletons are found.
-As someone tries to separate them, Quasimodo's bones turn to dust.
+Later, Esmeralda is arrested and charged with the attempted murder of Phoebus, whom Frollo actually attempted to kill in jealousy after seeing him trying to seduce Esmeralda.
+She is sentenced to death by hanging.
+As she is being led to the gallows, Quasimodo swings down by the bell rope of Notre-Dame and carries her off to the cathedral under the law of sanctuary, temporarily protecting her from arrest.
+Frollo later informs Gringoire that the Court of Parlement has voted to remove Esmeralda's right to sanctuary so she can no longer seek shelter in the cathedral and will be taken away to be killed.
+Clopin, the leader of the Gypsies, hears the news from Gringoire and rallies the citizens of Paris to charge the cathedral and rescue Esmeralda.
+When Quasimodo sees the Gypsies, he assumes they are there to hurt Esmeralda, so he drives them off.

 Więcej...